panoptic-labs/docs/blog/2025-05-05-base-trading-competition/2025-05-05-base-trading-competition.md

-Head to the Leaderboard tab and click ‘Competition’.
+Head to the Leaderboard tab and click [‘Competition’](https://app.panoptic.xyz/leaderboard/pnl).
 Track your rank under PnL % and Volume columns over the two‑week event.
+You can open multiple positions and close old ones to increase your score.
 Your final PnL % standing is based on gains on your cumulative deposits.
 Your volume standing is based on the size and frequency of trades placed.